All India Bakchod: Sketches and spoofs

 AIB started uploading sketches to YouTube in February 2013.
 Their first series, AIB 365, used mimicry and other comedic devices.
 In April 2013, they created a spoof of Bollywood award shows, Royal Turds and performed it live for over a year.'
 In September 2013, their sketch It's Your Fault, which was a collaboration with actress Kalki Koechlin.
 It was a satirical take on the Indian patriarchal mindset of victim blaming.
+They further collaborated with actor Imran Khan for the video Imran Khan Answers Questions About Being Gay & Sec 377, to extend their support for the LGBTQ community.
+One of their most successful videos was Genius of the Year, the title being a play on the film Student of the Year, starring actress Alia Bhatt, dealing with the backlash of her Koffee with Karan appearance in a humorous way.
 During this period, comics Karunesh Talwar and Abish Matthew were frequent collaborators.

-In December 2014, they performed and filmed the All India Bakchod Knockout (a celebrity roast) at the NSCI Dome in Worli.
-Karan Johar was the host with roasters AIB, Rajeev Masand, Raghu Ram, Aditi Mittal and Abish Matthews.
+In December 2014, they performed and filmed the All India Bakchod Knockout (a celebrity roast) at the Sardar Vallabhbhai Patel Indoor Stadium in Worli.
+Karan Johar was the host with roasters AIB, Rajeev Masand, Raghu Ram, Aditi Mittal and Abish Matthew.
 Ranveer Singh and Arjun Kapoor were roasted.
-The show was uploaded on YouTube and subsequently removed from its channel because of widespread public backlash.
+The show was uploaded on YouTube, but was subsequently removed from its channel because of widespread public backlash.
 AIB apologized and explained their decision:

 First things first; no one person or force forced us to take this video down.
 This is not something that's happening because of a 3 am phone call or morcha [protest] at our front door or a gunman on a grassy knoll.
 Under the circumstances, this is us being pragmatic.

 Along with protests of certain Christian and Hindu organisations, several FIRs were lodged against those involved with the show.
 A Mumbai-based law teacher Sharmila Ghuge has also filed a PIL before Bombay High Court seeking action against AIB.
 Multiple Bollywood celebrities expressed both their dissatisfaction at the content and positive support in favour of artistic freedom.

 Calls to action

-Facing public backlash due to Knockout, AIB ceased uploading content until 11 April 2015, when they released a call to action video which urged viewers to email their member of parliament to support net neutrality.
+Facing public backlash due to Knockout, AIB ceased uploading content until 11 April 2015, when they released a call to action video which urged viewers to email their Member of parliament to support net neutrality.
 In February 2017, they made a video asking people to vote in the BMC Mumbai elections.